USA Perpignan

 Union Sportive Arlequins Perpignanais, also referred to as USA Perpignan or Perpignan, is a French professional rugby union club founded in 1933 and based in Perpignan, in the Pyrénées-Orientales department.
 They compete in the Top 14, France's elite division of rugby.

 The club is a result of a merger between US Perpignan and Arlequins Perpignanais in 1933.
-US Perpignan was also born from a union of merging clubs AS Perpignan (founded in 1902) and Stade Olympien Perpignanais, which took place in 1919.
+US Perpignan was also born from a 1919 union of merging clubs AS Perpignan (founded in 1902) and Stade Olympien Perpignanais.

 Its home ground is the 14,593-capacity Stade Aimé Giral but important fixtures may occasionally be taken to Estadi Olímpic Lluís Companys, in Barcelona.
-The club's colours are sky blue, scarlet and golden yellow, which derived from the Catalan Senyera and gives Perpignan its nickname Les Sang et Or (French for "The Blood and Golds").
+The club's colours are sky blue, scarlet and golden yellow, which derived from the Catalan Senyera and give Perpignan its nickname Les Sang et Or (French for "The Blood and Golds").

 History

 Early years

 One of the two merging clubs was established in 1902 as AS Perpignan.
 It would be in 1914 that the club would go on to make its first ever final appearance.
 On 3 May, Perpignan defeated Stadoceste Tarbais 8–7 at Stade des Ponts Jumeaux in Toulouse in front of 15,000 people.
 19-year-old fly-half Aimé Giral converted a late try and went on to become captain.
 14 months after their victory, Aimé Giral died alongside seven other members of the team at the outbreak of WW1 and, to honour their sacrifice, it was decided to colour USAP jersey like a Poilu uniform and to name the stadium after Giral.

 Four years after the championship in 1914, the club was renamed as US Perpignan after a merging with Stade Olympien Perpignanais.
 Under the new club name, US Perpignan made it to the final of the French championship three seasons after the change.
 On 17 April 1921, Perpignan defeated Stade Toulousain 5–0 at Parc des Sports de Sauclières in Béziers and thus claiming their second championship.
 Three seasons later, the finalists of 1921 would meet again in the final of 1924, though this time Toulouse won the game 3–0 in Bordeaux.

 The success continued throughout the 1920s, and following the final defeat of the 1924 season, US Perpignan were able to make it to the final of the 1925 season.
 They faced US Carcassonne in Narbonne, and defeated them 5–0 to win the 1925 Championship.
 For the third season in a row, US Perpignan made it to the final.
 The opponents were Stade Toulousain once again, the two sides had each defeated each other once in a final in recent years.
 Toulouse won 11–0 in Bordeaux.
 After their prominence in the mid-1920s, Perpignan's final appearance in 1926 was their last for nearly a decade.